 Colorado Rural Health Transformation Program

-The Rural Health Transformation Program was authorized by H.R.
+The Rural Health Transformation Program (RHTP) was authorized by H.R.
 1 Section 71401 of Public Law 119-21, to provide grants totaling $50 billion in federal funds from Federal Fiscal Year (FFY) 2026 through FFY 2030 ($10 billion per year) to States (territories and Washington D.C. are excluded).
 The program will be administered by the Centers for Medicare and Medicaid Services (CMS), and requires each state to submit an application and include a “rural health transformation plan” to the U.S. Department of Health and Human Services (HHS).
 Awards will be announced no later than December 31, 2025, with funding to states in early 2026.
 These grants are federal funds only; states will not be required to provide matching funds to draw down these Rural Health Transformation federal funds.

-CMS Important Information
+Important CMS and Program Information

 *The application was provided by CMS on September 15, 2025.